The Health Benefits of Turmeric

 How to Use Turmeric

-Sprinkle turmeric powder on vegetables like cauliflower before roasting, recommends Evezich.
+The first and easiest way to use turmeric is to cook with it: Sprinkle turmeric powder on vegetables like cauliflower before roasting, recommends Evezich.
 Simmer the spice into soup or add it to the water you use to cook rice or lentils.
-Add turmeric to smoothies and juices or saute with scrambled eggs or tofu.
+Add turmeric powder to smoothies and juices or saute with scrambled eggs or tofu.
 If you prefer (and can find) the fresh root, use a grated tablespoon as a substitute for a teaspoon of the dried form, says Evezich.
 To maximize the benefits of turmeric, combine it with fat, such as coconut oil, she adds.
 This helps distribute the spice evenly into your dish.
 Add black pepper for more flavor and power.
 The seasoning can boost your body's absorption of curcumin